rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 I use a static site generator of my own (less than stellar) making called bss — here's how to get it working with Nix and Docker:

-	# Once you've cloned it, mount the dirs and expose the ports
+	# Once you've cloned bss, mount the dirs and expose the ports
 	docker run -it --rm -v $(pwd)/bss/:/bss -v $(pwd)/blog_bt:/blog_bt -p 9000:9000 nixos/nix
 	# bss is flakes based so we have to pass annoying flags but this can also be set in nix config
 	nix build --extra-experimental-features nix-command --extra-experimental-features flakes